 Organization Code 91370000206951100B Changes in main business since the listing of ZRC (if available) ZRC initially specialized in salt malting, it has been restructured several times.
 In December 2008.
 ZRC completed major asset restructuring, shifting the main business to real estate development and operation.
 Since 2011, ZRC has shifted its main business from real estate development, exploration and investment of mineral resources.
 Changes in the controlling shareholder (if available) In September 2006, Huibang Investment and Development Co.
 Ltd became the largest shareholder of ZRC.
-In December 2008, ZRC issued 364,570,000 shares to Jin'an Investment Co.
-Ltd (referred as Jin'an), thus turning Jin'an into the largest shareholder of ZRC.
+In December 2008, ZRC issued 364,570,000 shares to J in'an Investment Co.
+Ltd (referred as Jin'an), thus turning J in'an into the largest shareholder of ZRC.
 In June and September 2013, Jin'an transferred the held 278,000,000 ZRC shares to Zhongrun Futai Investment Co.
-Ltd (refereed as Zhongrun Futai, whose actual controller was Zhong Qiang) in the form of negotiating transfer, thus turning Zhongrun into the largest shareholder of ZRC.
+Ltd (referred as Zhongrun Futai, whose actual controller was Zhong Qiang) in the form of negotiating transfer, thus turning Zhongrun into the largest shareholder of ZRC.
 In December 2013, Huibang Investment and Development Co.
 Ltd transferred and decreased ZRC shares held by itself via share buy-back.
 As a result Zheng Qiang became the actual controller of ZRC.
-At 26th April 2015, Zhongrun Futai and the person acting in concert Jin'an signed an equity investment agreement with Shenzhen Nanwu Beian Asset Management Ltd. (referred as Nanwu Beian).
+At 26 th April 2015, Zhongrun Futai and the person acting in concert Jin'an signed an equity investment agreement with Shenzhen Nanwu Beian Asset Management Ltd. (referred as Nanwu Beian).
 Zhongrun Futai transferred 174,000,000 shares, and Jin'an transferred 59,000,000 shares to Nanwu Beian.
-In total, 233,000,000 shares are transferred and this enabled Nanwu Beian to control 25.08% of the ZRC's shares.
-Consequently, Nanwu Beian became ZRC's controlling shareholders, and the Lady Lu Fen who was the actual controller of Nanwu Beian became the actual controller of ZRC.
-At 27 December 2016, Nanwu Beian and Ningbo Ransheng Shengyuan Investment Management Partnership Co.
-Ltd (Limited Partnership) singed an equity transfer agreement and transferred all the 233,000,000 shares to Ransheng Shengyuan.
+In total, 233,000,000 shares are transferred and this enabled Nanwu Beian and Ningbo Ransheng Shengyuan Investment Management Partnership Co.
+Ltd (Limited Partnership) singed an equity transfer agreement and transfer agreement Partnership Co.
+Ltd (Limited Partnership) singed an equity transfer agreement and transfer all the 233,000,000 shares to Ransheng Shengyuan.
 At 17 January 2017, the change registration of the transfer of shares was completed.
 Ransheng Shengyuan holds 233,000,000 shares of the company, which represents 25.08% of the total share capital of the company.
 It is the controlling shareholder of the company and Mr Guo Changwei is the actual controller of the company.